Quantification

 Quantification graph

 EELS processingYou can compute this easily from the low-loss spectrum via the Thickness button located in the EELS processing palette in the Techniques panel.
-GMS will fit the ZLP to extract the \(I_{o}\) contribution.
+DigitalMicrograph will fit the ZLP to extract the \(I_{o}\) contribution.
 While the total spectrum is never truly measured, \(I_{t}\) can be approximated from a measured energy range since a majority of the signal is contained in the first 50 – 100 eV.
-GMS uses a power-law tail beyond the measured spectrum to estimate its contribution to \(I_{t}\).
+DigitalMicrograph uses a power-law tail beyond the measured spectrum to estimate its contribution to \(I_{t}\).

 When you perform this analysis, you can determine if the region is thin enough for EELS and if plural scattering has a significant impact.